 But many gardeners opt for beds that are built with sides.
 These sides can be made of wood, stone or cement.
 It's really a matter of what is least costly for you and what you have available.

 Cedar is a great wood for raised beds because it is rot-resistant.
 Hemlock is a less costly alternative that also works well (my beds are made of hemlock).
 Juniper and redwood are other common wood choices.
-Do not use pressure-treated wood for your beds, as it may leach toxic chemicals into the soil.
+Do not use pressure-treated wood for your beds, as it may leach harsh chemicals into the soil.

 Other options include concrete blocks, natural stone, or brick.
 You can also use boards made of recycled plastic like those that are used for decks and other outdoor structures.